rdmolony/til/backup-files-from-wsl-to-onedrive.md

-# How to periodically backup files from wsl to onedrive
+# Backup files from wsl to onedrive

 I want to backup source code saved in a `Windows Subsystems for Linux (WSL)` subfolder to `OneDrive` daily to add an extra degree of redundancy on top of `GitHub`.